jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 #### YouTube's advertisement

-YouTube's advertisement is efficient while the cost is higher.
+YouTube's advertisement is efficient, while the cost is higher.

 #### Education via blog posts